How to Protect Against Rising Rates

 Emerging Market Bonds

 Like high yield bonds, emerging market issues are more credit-sensitive than they are rate sensitive.
 Here, investors tend to look more at the underlying fiscal strength of the issuing country than they do the prevailing level of rates.
-As a result, improving global growth can be a positive for emerging markets debt even though it typically leads to higher rates in the developed markets.
+As a result, improving global growth can - but certainly not always - be a positive for emerging markets debt even though it typically leads to higher rates in the developed markets.

 Inverse Bond Funds